Skip to content

 LearnClash is less useful if you need 30 students staring at the same projector.
 Use Blooket or Kahoot for that.
 But if your real job is “make this topic stick,” LearnClash is the stronger game.

 Make the chest mechanic obsolete.
 Every LearnClash duel ranks you on the answer, then schedules each miss for a 7-day return.
 No chests.
 No RNG.
 Free, no ads in any tier.
-Start a Free Quiz Duel →

 Verdict: LearnClash is #1 because the game keeps teaching after the leaderboard.

-2. Wayground (formerly Quizizz): Best Self-Paced Game Like Blooket
+2. Wayground, Formerly Quizizz: Best Self-Paced Game Like Blooket

 Wayground is the best self-paced game like Blooket for homework, differentiated practice, and teacher reporting.
 Quizizz rebranded to Wayground on June 24, 2025, pivoting from quiz tool into a full AI-supplemental learning platform.
 LearnClash still wins for ranked personal learning.
 Wayground wins the classroom workflow.

-Wayground infographic showing live quiz, homework session, paper mode, AI curriculum, 90 percent of US schools coverage, and 18-plus question types Figure 4: Wayground is less about replacing Blooket’s arcade feel and more about giving teachers a full self-paced and reporting system.
+Wayground infographic showing live quiz, homework session, paper mode, AI curriculum, 90 percent of US schools coverage, and 18-plus question types Figure 5: Wayground is less about replacing Blooket’s arcade feel and more about giving teachers a full self-paced and reporting system.

 The rebrand matters.
 Quizizz did not just change a logo.
 Wayground’s announcement describes a broader supplemental platform with quizzes, lessons, passages, flashcards, interactive videos, accommodations, reports, LMS sync, and Paper Mode for rooms without devices.
 The platform reaches 90% of US schools and more than 150 countries.
+The 2025-26 update wave added the AI Curriculum Hub, Lesson Bundles that combine standalone activities into a planned sequence, Curriculum Alignment mapped to standards, expanded accommodations across video and slides, and the new VoyageMath middle-school individualized-instruction program.

 This is the least surprising recommendation for schools.